jmuozan/jmuozan/README.md

-# 👋 Hi, I’m Jorge Muñoz, Industrial Design Engineer
+# 👋 Hi, I’m Jorge Muñoz, Industrial Design Engineer, Researcher and Maker
 - 🌍 From **València**🧨💥🔥 currently based in **Barcelona**
 - 🧠 Interested in **COmputational DEsign (grasshopper 🦗), AI, Digital Fabrication, Machine Learning and Open Source Hardware Projects**
 - 🤓 Trying to learn *how to make almost anything*
-- 👥 I’m looking to collaborate on any project that aligns with my interests.
-(Don't hesitate to ask me!)
 - 🔗 You can check **[my website](https://jmuozan.github.io/jorgemunyozz.github.io/)** to see my works and projects or **[my LinkedIn](https://www.linkedin.com/in/jorgemunozzanon/)** to get in touch

 <!---